 Water is a precious resource that covers 71% of Earth’s surface.
-It moves continually through the water cycle of becoming a vapour through evaporation and transpiration, transforming into water through to condensation in the Earth’s atmosphere, and then once condensed in to water falling back to earth via rain (precipitation).
+It moves continually through the water cycle of becoming a vapour through evaporation and transpiration, transforming into water through to condensation in the Earth’s atmosphere, and then once condensed into water falling back to earth via rain (precipitation).

-Rainwater is a pure form of water and an important source of fresh water which essential to human survival and other forms of life on Earth.
+Rainwater is a pure form of water and an important source of fresh water which is essential to human survival and other forms of life on Earth.
 If you need fresh water, whether that be for farming purposes, consumption, washing or something other, then harvesting rainwater is one option you can consider.
 How you capture the rainwater is where a “rainwater harvesting system” comes into play.

 Rainwater Harvesting System